-A potato sized fruit that grows from a tall perennial evergreen tree.
-It has a peculiar odor and is sometimes referred to as the “cheese fruit.”
+A potato-sized fruit that grows from a tall perennial evergreen tree.
+It has a peculiar odor and is sometimes referred to as the "cheese fruit."
 The juice is consumed and used as a pain killer, laxative, wound healer, immune strengthener, and anti-inflammatory agent.
-It helps lower blood pressure, treat arthritic and joint pain, levels blood sugar, and increases energy.
+It helps lower blood pressure, treat arthritic and joint pain, levels of blood sugar, and increases energy.

-The sweet flavoured root of the Glycyrrhiza glabra plant that resembles plain wooden sticks.
-It is used to nourish the adrenal glands, for auto-immune conditions, to treat viruses (particularly herpes), for ulcers and for digestive troubles.
+The sweet-flavored root of the Glycyrrhiza glabra plant that resembles plain wooden sticks.
+It is used to nourish the adrenal glands, for auto-immune conditions, to treat viruses (particularly herpes), for ulcers, and for digestive troubles.

 8. Holy Basil

 Also known as tulsi, it is an aromatic plant native to the Old World tropics.
 In Ayurveda, it is dubbed the "elixir of life" and believed to promote longevity.
 It is excellent for coping with stress, helping immunity, stomach disorders, and heart disease.